Walid-Ahmed/deep_sort/README.md

 python run.py
 ```

 The ```run.py``` is a simple script to execute a modified version of ```deep_sort_app.py``` with appropriate parameters as well as the offline version.
-The online version ignores loading object association files (npy files) and instead loads the model, feed the images and display it as video as soon as the results computed which we refer to it as "online" version.
-The ```run.py``` checks for the existence of the association file (npy file) in case of the offline execution which would result in an error otherwise it runs the online directly.
+The online version ignores loading deep SORT object detections files (npy files) and instead loads the model, feed the images and display it as video as soon as the results computed which we refer to it as "online" version.
+The ```run.py``` checks for the existence of the deep SORT detections file (npy file) in case of the offline execution which would result in an error otherwise it runs the online directly.
 The parameters are collected for the ```app.config``` file.

 In addition, to run a different MOT sequence other than the demo, by modifying the ```app.config``` and pointing the ```sequence_dir``` entry to a different folder of the MOTs and also pointing ```detection_file``` entry to the corresponding ```npy``` file.
 The entries ```display``` and ```recored_file``` will display the sequence as video and record it as a video file, respectively.

 Common entries of ```app.config``` are:

   - sequence_dir points to the sequence directory or other directory with similar structure, it contains the images and detected objects for each frame.
-  - detection_file points to the ```npy``` file which cantains the association between two conscutive frames; it must be compiled or downloaded before running the offline version.
+  - detection_file points to the ```npy``` file which cantains additional features about each object in a single frame; it must be compiled or downloaded before running the offline version.
   - record_file points to the output video file to record the result.
   - res_struct entry is used to control the resurces folder structure in case of using the default settings.
   - More info about the supported entries in ```app.config``` is found using ```python deep_sort_app.py -h```.

-Moreover, to run a custom video other than MOTs, there are two steps to follow [Create sequence directory](#Create-sequence-directory) similar to the MOT sequence folder structure and [Generate objects associations](#Generate-objects-associations).
+Moreover, to run a custom video other than MOTs, there are two steps to follow [Create sequence directory](#Create-sequence-directory) similar to the MOT sequence folder structure and [Generate objects associations](#Generate-extended-objects-detections).
 But please note that **videos are not single files such as mp4 or avi instead videos are a sequence of frames which referred to as a sequence directory**.

 ## Create sequence directory